paperboyspodcast/testwebsite/pages/gradstudenthighlight.md

 permalink: "/GradStudentHighlight/"
 ---

-## Grad Student Highlight
-Each week, we highlight a graduate student to highlight their achievements and to bring a human touch to science that affects us all.
+Each week, we highlight a graduate student to highlight their achievements and bring a human touch to science that affects us all.
 Hear about their work in their own words in the episodes linked below.

 ---------------------------------------------------------------------------------
 **Meghan Chandarana**